-Direct experience with harassment and covert organized crimes has had a profound effect on Ilona’s life.
-Her main objective is to help expose these unlawful acts and violations of human rights, and to provide support and assistance to the numerous victims of covert abuse.
+Coming into contact with those affected by harassment and covert organized crimes has profoundly impacted her.
+Her main objective is to raise awareness of these unlawful acts and violations of human rights.
 Ilona is dedicated to her work and believes justice will prevail.

 Byron Anthony Mills II

 Byron has extensive project management experience in the hospitality and telecommunications industries.
 His experience includes managing cross functional teams to field test and implement new product initiatives.
 He also served in the capacity of the Western Region Development Manager for a national D.C. based political action committee where he worked closely with local volunteers, legislators, state representatives and major donors across the western United States

 Acquiring an Associate’s education in Business Administration from San Francisco City College and a B.S. in Economics from San Francisco State University, Byron worked on a national health research project.
 In this role he analyzed health trends data and reported on potential economic health outcomes to inform public policy decisions.
 It is his goal to apply these skills to improve national awareness of cyber torture and strengthen laws to protect citizens through data and strategic relationships.